Women in the Federación Anarquista Ibérica

-Women in Federación Anarquista Ibérica (FAI) in the Spanish Civil War were often only addressed because of what they appeared to be able to offer male FAI leadership in terms of attracting adept fighters and politicians.
+Women in the Federación Anarquista Ibérica were often only addressed because of what they appeared to be able to offer male FAI leadership in terms of attracting adept fighters and politicians.

-The FAI as a militant anarcho-syndalicalism organization came into existence prior to the dictatorship of Primo de Rivera because of differing views on government engagement, but its formalization as an organization only occurred in 1927 during a clandestine meeting which saw García Oliver chosen as their initial leader.
+The FAI as a militant anarcho-syndicalist organization came into existence prior to the dictatorship of Primo de Rivera because of differing views on government engagement, but its formalization as an organization only occurred in 1927 during a clandestine meeting which saw García Oliver chosen as their initial leader.

 Despite the more liberal policies of the Second Republic, male anarchists generally opposed women's groups and women's involvement, seeing it as a threat to their own status.
 Men in the FAI were vehemently opposed to the creation of Mujeres Libres, a women's only anarchist organization created in response to female exclusion from the broader anarchist movement.

 The Spanish Civil War saw a rise in status for the FAI among anarchist organizations.
 The FAI attracted milicianas (English: Militawomen) from within its ranks.
 It also saw one of its female members, Federica Montseny, serving as the Minister to Health in the Republican government.
 After the war, many former members would look back fondly at the utopian aspects of women's liberation supported by the FAI during the Second Republic and the Civil War.
 Many of them had to do so though from exile.

 Prelude to the Second Republic (1800–1922)

-Federación Anarquista Ibérica (FAI), a militant anarcho-syndalicalism organization, started their ideological split from the more labor based Confederación Nacional del Trabajo (CNT) shortly before the start the dictatorship of Primo de Rivera.
+Federación Anarquista Ibérica (FAI), a militant anarcho-syndicalist organization, started their ideological split from the more labor based Confederación Nacional del Trabajo (CNT) shortly before the start the dictatorship of Primo de Rivera.
 The initial group believed the move towards being a trade union involved too much need for support among from Spanish institutions to work towards their ideals.
 The drift started in the period between 1920 and 1922, and intensified following the assassination of Salvador Seguí in March 1923.
 FAI's supporters believed CNT's anarcho-syndicalists goals could not be met by allying themselves with members of the left.